giantswarm/rfc/crossplane/README.md

 ### 1. Installation

-#### Install Crossplane as part of App collection
+#### Install Crossplane as part of the App collection

 This is useful if we want to install Crossplane App on every Management Cluster by default.
-Configuration will live in `giantswarm/config`.
+The configuration will live in `giantswarm/config`.
 This still allows us to change available settings and Providers per Cloud Provider and per Management Cluster.

 #### Install Crossplane as HelmRelease in management-clusters-fleet